nvdla/doc/doc/hw/v2/environment_setup_guide.rst

 The NVDLA design utilize the following Designware components.

+* DW02_multp
-* DW02_tree
+* DW02_sum
 * DW_lsd
-* DW_minmax

-For best QOR, the EDA vendor supplied versions should be used for both synthesis and simulation if possible.
+For best QOR, the EDA vendor supplied versions should be used for both synthesis and simulation.
 They can be obtained directly from the EDA vendors.

-If no designware implementation is available, the NVDLA repository contains an implementation with an NV\_ prefix to the filename and module name.
-These files are in the hw/vmod/vlib directory.
-The design can be switched to using the NV\_ version of the files by setting tree.make environment variable DESIGNWARE_NOEXIST to 1; similarly, the environment variable DESIGNWARE_NOEXIST will enable this in the simulation build environment.
+If no designware implementation is available, the NVDLA repository contains an alternate implementation.
+The design can be compiled to using the alternate implementation by setting the tree.make variable DESIGNWARE_NOEXIST to 1.

 ::

     DESIGNWARE_NOEXIST := 1

-If designware implementation is available, please set tree.make environment variable DESIGNWARE_NOEXIST to 0.
-Please also specify designware directory to tree.make environment variable DESIGNWARE_DIR.
+If designware implementation is available, set the tree.make variable DESIGNWARE_NOEXIST to 0.
+When using a designware implementation, the designware directory also needs up be added to tree.make with the DESIGNWARE_DIR variable.
+This variable should point to a directory where the simulation version of the designware component is avaiable.
+Synthesis will pick up an internal optimized version.

 ::

     DESIGNWARE_NOEXIST := 0
-    DESIGNWARE_DIR := PATH_TO_DESIGNWARE_DIRECTOTRY
+    DESIGNWARE_DIR := \<PATH_TO_DESIGNWARE_DIRECTOTRY\>

 Build Tree
 ==========